lilaq-project/lilaq-project.github.io/docs/tutorials/04-legend.md

 ---
 title: Legend customization
-description: Some demos on changing the appearance of the legend.
+description: Demos on changing the appearance of the legend.
 ---